 Independent review of calculations, control activities, and transactions may be less likely to occur at the level of precision when control preparers cannot walk down the hall to get their control owner’s review and sign-off.
-Leveraging software for automation can not only increase efficiency for overburdened staff, but also helps enforce segregation of duties and ensure independent review occurs, where necessary.
+Leveraging software for automation can not only increase efficiency for overburdened staff but also helps enforce segregation of duties and ensure independent review occurs, where necessary.
 Also, automation often provides enhanced comfort over control(s) and reduces testing efforts for SOX practitioners and external auditors.
 When automation is not applicable or feasible, using digital signatures and even recording key calls or video meetings can produce easy to retain control documentation to satisfy auditor expectations.

 Due to the digital nature of business operations in a virtual work environment, access to systems, data, and digital records is more critical than ever.
-Whether it is due to changes in workforce or the need to shift or consolidate job responsibilities, many companies have had many user access changes to key data and systems more so than in prior years due to reorganizations.
-The more access changes that occur, the more likelihood that errors in the process results in users maintaining too much access and potential inadequate segregation of duties increasing the risk of fraud and/or ineffective control design.
+Whether it is due to changes in the workforce or the need to shift or consolidate job responsibilities, many companies have had many user access changes to key data and systems more so than in prior years due to reorganizations.
+The more access changes that occur, the more likely that errors in the process results in users maintaining too much access and potential inadequate segregation of duties increasing the risk of fraud and/or ineffective control design.
 IT system owners and business users alike should ensure strong controls exist surrounding user access to critical systems and data.

-Although the change to a virtual work environment was sudden, its impacts on the business landscape will be long lasting and will require organizations to adapt to new ways of working.
+Although the change to a virtual work environment was sudden, its impacts on the business landscape will be long-lasting and will require organizations to adapt to new ways of working.